 U.S. News & World Report’s “Best Hospitals” ranks NYU Langone one of the top hospitals in the country for pulmonology and lung surgery.

-At NYU Langone’s Bronchiectasis and Cystic Fibrosis Program, our healthcare team uses its dedication, experience, and research know-how to provide treatments that can improve the lives and lifespans of people who have chronic lung ailments.
+At NYU Langone’s Bronchiectasis and Nontuberculous Mycobacteria (NTM) Program, our healthcare team uses its dedication, experience, and research know-how to provide treatments that can improve the lives and life spans of people who have chronic lung ailments.

-Bronchiectasis, cystic fibrosis, and nontuberculous mycobacterial (NTM) infections affect the lungs’ ability to clear mucus from airways.
-This buildup of fluid affects lung function and increases a person’s chance of infection.
+Bronchiectasis, nontuberculous mycobacterial (NTM) infections, and cystic fibrosis affect the lungs’ ability to clear mucus from airways.
+This buildup of fluid affects lung function and increases the chance of infection.

-The Bronchiectasis and Cystic Fibrosis Program brings together a team of pulmonologists, gastroenterologists, infectious disease specialists, otolaryngologists, physiatrists, respiratory therapists, and physical therapists who specialize in chest care to create a treatment plan that best meets the needs of each patient.
+Our program brings together a team of pulmonologists, gastroenterologists, infectious disease specialists, otolaryngologists, thoracic surgeons, physiatrists, respiratory therapists, physical therapists, and nutritionists who specialize in chest care to create a treatment plan that best meets the needs of each patient.

 Our team is also committed to increasing education about these conditions.
 We host a patient education program on bronchiectasis and NTM infections that is aimed at helping patients better understand the condition and the treatment options available to them.